Luxocracy/Dotabuffer/README.md

 5. The extension should now be loaded.

 ## Version
+* Version 0.1.2
+* - Fixed an issue when the friends stat was empty.
+* - Fixed a css issue when you had wins & losses in the thousands.

 * Version 0.1.1
 * - Made links behave more approriately when middle-clicked
 * - Added link to the match accessable by clicking on "won match" or "lost match".